oslabs-beta/socketcast/README.md

 Developers working on real-time data applications and services may need to rapidly test their client applications with WebSocket or SSE servers.
 Socketcast provides developers with a tool to configure and run server instances that serve stub websocket and SSE data to connected clients.

 ## Features
-* Configure, launch, and manage multiple WebSocket/SSE servers
+* Configure, launch, and manage multiple WebSocket or SSE servers
-* Send improvised messages to clients
+* Send data to connected clients
-* Plan out message stream with delay intervals to send clients
+* Plan out a data stream to send connected clients
-* Persistent local storage of Server configurations
+* Persistent local storage of server configurations

 ## Getting Started